wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone">Microsoft calls "Landing Zones"</a> the output of a multisubscription Azure environment that accounts for scale, security, governance, networking, and identity.
 Azure Landing Zones enable application migrationa and greenfield development at enterprise-scale in Azure.
 These zones consider all platform resources required to support the customer's application portfolio and don't differentiate between infrastructure as a service or platform as a service.

-Despite all the good reasons, organization may still "drag their heels" until ...

 ## Triggers to go cloud

 The <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/cloud-operating-model/6-technology-strategy">need to</a>: